-Applicants must submit with their application a duly filled in de minimis declaration form regarding any other de minimis aid received and/or applied for during the previous three years.
-The Measures and Support Division will ensure that the total amount of de minimis aid granted to the single Undertaking shall not exceed EUR 300,000 over any period of three years.
+Applicants must submit with their application a duly filled in de minimis declaration form regarding any other de minimis aid received and applied for during the current year and the previous two years.
+The IB will ensure that the total amount of de minimis aid granted to the single Undertaking shall not exceed EUR 300,000 over any period of three years.